KermitTheFr0g/twitter-bot/README.md

 This project is a simple twitter bot that takes twitter userIDs and watches them for when they tweet.
 It can then be programmed to reply with a specific message to these users.
 Perfect for trolling your friends on twitter or just for fun.

 ## Getting started
 It is very simple to get started, however the first thing you're going to need is to have a twitter account.
 You can create one [here](https://twitter.com/).
-You are also going to need to apply for a twitter developer account this can be done here [here](https://developer.twitter.com/en/portal/dashboard).
+You are also going to need to apply for a twitter developer account this can be done [here](https://developer.twitter.com/en/portal/dashboard).

 ### Installation
 Here I am going to show you how to setup the twitter bot and where all of your twitter API keys need to be stored.